-Since Cloud computing can provide elastic, on demand, ubiquitous worldwide accessible computing and storage resources, it has been introduced into various areas from big data analysis to real time robot control.
-One very promising area is developing a universal platform for Internet of Things(IoT)[1] applications using cloud computing technology.
-The IoT Cloud system is normally featured as both real time responding and big data processing.
-As a large number of smart devices are connected to the cloud, massive real time stream data from these devices needs to be analyzed and processed before it can be recorded in the database and processed offline by the cloud.
+Since Cloud computing can provide elastic, on demand, ubiquitous worldwide accessible computing and storage resources, it has been introduced into various areas from big data analysis to real-time robot control.
+One very promising area is developing a universal platform for real-time smart device control applications using cloud computing technology.
+The IoT (Internet of Things)[1, 2] Cloud is such a platform that provides real-time device control services.
+The IoT Cloud system is normally featured as both real-time responding and big data processing.
+As a large number of smart devices are connected to the cloud, massive real-time stream data from these devices needs to be analyzed and processed before it can be recorded in the database and processed offline by the cloud.
 In some scenarios, such as robot control, the stream data from devices has to be processed and fed back in real time.
-These timecritical tasks require the system to respond fast enough, thus a batch analytics technique such as MapReduce is not viable
+These time-critical tasks require the system to respond fast enough, thus a batch analytics technique such as MapReduce is not viable for this kind of application.